 Gardening and caring for houseplants have become immensely popular these days as people are trying to find productive ways to pass the time while they’re at home.
 Reports indicate that Millennials are largely responsible for the growing demand for houseplants, and some of the most enthusiastic plant owners won’t hesitate to spend $4,000 or more on the hottest plants, such as the Monstera adansonii.
 Apart from investing in exotic or rare plant varieties, avid gardeners and houseplant owners are also dropping cash on decorative pots to hold their plant babies.
-If you’d like to add more potted plants in your outdoor space or home, it’s important to choose the right pots so they’ll compliment your garden design.
-You should also know how to set them up in such a way so that they’ll enhance your home.
+If you’d like to add more potted plants to your outdoor space or home, it’s important to choose the right pots so they’ll complement your garden design.
+You should also know how to set them up in such a way that they’ll enhance your home like the ones seen in a planter manual.
 Here are some creative pot and planter placements to beautify your green space.

 Group oversized pots and planters in the garden